omundy/learn-javascript/javascript-1/1-1-variables.md

 ## Syntax

-While slightly more forgiving than other languages, Javascript still requires your syntax be correct or your code won’t work as expected.
+While slightly more forgiving than other languages, Javascript still requires your syntax to be correct or your code won’t work as expected.
 For example, it is a good practice to always include the trailing semicolon.
 Read on for more tips and suggestions:

 #### Use a linter